 How to Show Respect, Offer Comfort and Accept Condolences at a Time of Loss

 Many people feel awkward at visitations and funeral services because there is simply nothing that can be said or done to make grief go away.
 The natural response is to offer comfort and support, but fear of saying the wrong thing is as tongue-tying as saying nothing at all.
-Appreciating that family and religious traditions may vary, following are guidelines for friends and families and the bereaved to show respect -- and accept condolences -- at a time of loss.
-The No. 1 thing to remember: There is no right or wrong.
-Just do your best to show you care.
+Appreciating that family and religious traditions may vary, the following are guidelines for friends and families to show respect and for the bereaved to accept condolences at a time of loss.
+The best thing to remember: there is no right or wrong, just do your best to show you care.

 For the Bereaved

 • It is common for people to enter into denial upon loss of a loved one.
 The process of planning a funeral is often a first step in accepting the reality of the death, and the funeral itself may mark the start of the healing process.
 Although accepting condolences from relatives, friends, neighbors and co-workers can be overwhelming, their presence at the visitation and/or funeral is as much about supporting your grief as honoring the life lost in death.
 As drained and emotional as you may feel, talking about your loss and acknowledging the love of those paying their respects can be very therapeutic.
 Nevertheless, to help protect your heart and mind during a difficult process, you may consider a pre-arranged signal with a close family member or funeral director should you need extra support.

 • During the visitation, it is standard practice for you to greet all visitors.
 You do not need to keep track of everyone in attendance.
 They will approach you and/or sign a guest book.
 It is entirely appropriate to keep your conversation brief, simply thanking them for coming.